 Durability/Uses Before Maintenance

-The maintenance that needs to be preformed on this model is charging the battery in the light cap.
+The maintenance that needs to be performed on this model is charging the battery in the light cap.
 If it is completely dead, it takes 5 full hours to recharge, and usually longer if using a solar charger.
 If you are in the backcountry for an extended period of time, you could maintain the battery charge decently well with a solar charger.

 The lamp and battery are not serviceable or replaceable.
 The All Clear is programmed to stop working after 10,000 cycles, after which you need a whole new one.